Langwith, Derbyshire

-Langwith is a close group of six villages crossing the Derbyshire-Nottinghamshire border, on the River Poulter about 2 mi from Warsop, and about 4 mi from Bolsover on the A632 road, south of Whaley Thorns.
-The population is listed under the Nottinghamshire civil parish of Nether Langwith.
+Langwith is a close group of six villages crossing the Derbyshire–Nottinghamshire border, on the River Poulter about 2 mi from Warsop, and about 4 mi from Bolsover on the A632 road, south of Whaley Thorns.
+The parish was created from part of Scarcliffe parish in 2015.
+In 2021 the parish had a population of 3719.

 These consist of Langwith, Langwith Maltings, Nether Langwith, Upper Langwith, Langwith Bassett and Langwith Junction.

 Villages synopsis

 Langwith lies just west in the district of Bolsover, Derbyshire, from Nether Langwith; in fact the two villages adjoin.
 Apart from a row of shops and houses wedged between the North side of the A632 and the river Poulter, the villages have two public houses: the Gate Hotel and the Jug and Glass.
 The entire village is not a post-Second World War council estate.

 Langwith Maltings This part of the village is separated from Langwith and Nether Langwith by a railway: the Doncaster-Nottingham line known today as the Robin Hood line.
 The village was first established following the opening of a railway station here, which was the only to serve this community of villages.
 This closed as part of the Dr Beeching closures of the 1960s.
 In the 1950s, the site next to the railway station was developed into a council estate, referred to as Dale Close.
 The Robin Hood line reopened the original with services between Nottingham and Worksop..

 Etymology for Langwith see Nether Langwith, "Maltings", refers to the Malt House which existed here in operation, up until its closure and subsequent demolition in 1993.